The links in the post below may be affiliate links. For more information, please read our disclosure

 We were a bit tired of looking at our sofa and loveseat – after so many years we really wanted something different, plus we wanted a layer of protection between our dogs and the furniture.
 We did both by using slipcovers.
 In an instant, our couch and loveseat had a brand new – machine washable!! – look.
 I prefer the stretch, elastic slipcovers because they look a bit more form fitted, but that’s just my personal taste.
 You can find slipcovers at almost any home décor store or online.

-Accessorize the Furniture
+Accessorize the Furniture with pillows and throws

 Lastly, we got new throw pillows – 3 on the sofa and 2 on the loveseat, but, obviously, you would do your own combination.
 I think sofa and loveseats just look more inviting with accessories.
 Whether it’s throw pillows and/or a throw blanket casually draped, adding accessories will give your furniture a comfy feel.
 Plus, you can get really wild and change the accessories to match each season or holiday! 🙂